 Other Boingo Partners

-Boingo currently has partnerships with other card issuers; you can also benefit from the same free access to Boingo’s hotspots if you are a cardholder of The Platinum Card® from American Express.
+Boingo currently has partnerships with other card issuers; you can also benefit from the same free access to Boingo’s hotspots if you are a cardholder of The Platinum Card® from American Express (Terms Apply).
 To find out if your Amex card is valid for the promotion just head over to the Amex Boingo page and enter your card number to check your eligibility.

 Amex was first into this field, but seeing an expansion to MasterCard is excellent.
 Sure, access isn't extended to U.S. cardholders at this time, but maybe we'll see it in the future.